-The use of the designation "Official Statistics of Sweden" or the symbol
+Use of the designation "Official Statistics of Sweden" or the logo

-In accordance with Section 4 of the Official Statistics Act, the official statistics shall be accompanied by the phrase, "Official Statistics of Sweden" or the symbol included in the Act.
-According to the general recommendations in the regulations on the publishing of official statistics, the designation "Official Statistics of Sweden" (SOS) or the symbol for SOS should be printed on the title page of statistical publications or in connection with the table of contents in databases.
-In electronically published documents the SOS designation or symbol should also be displayed on tables/graphs/charts.
-The last sentence can be interpreted so that it includes tables on the Internet that are not a part of a publication or database.
+In accordance with Section 4 of the Official Statistics Act, official statistics shall be accompanied by the phrase, "Official Statistics of Sweden" (SOS) or the logo in the Act.
+According to the general recommenddations in the regulations on the publishing of official statistics, the designation "Official Statistics of Sweden" or the logo for SOS should be printed on the title page of statistical publications or alongside the table of contents in databases.
+In electronically published documents, the SOS designnation or logo should also be displayed on tables/graphs/charts.
+The last requirement can be interpreted so that it includes tables on the Internet that are not a part of a publication or database.

-All requested tables and graphs pertaining to the official statistics for which Statistics Sweden is responsible are accompanied by the SOS symbol.
-Publications that are available in full text versions on Statistics Sweden's website always have the designation "Official Statistics of Sweden" on the title page, while this is not so common for every table in the publication.
-Statistics in the form of tables in the Statistical Database on Statistics Sweden's website have the designation Official Statistics of Sweden on each table.
+All prepared tables and graphs presenting official statistics for which Statistics Sweden is responsible are accompanied by the SOS logo.
+The publications that are available in full text versions on Statistics Sweden's website always have the designation "Official Statistics of Sweden" on the title page, while this is not always the case for every table in the publication.
+Statistics in the form of tables in the Statistical Database on Statistics Sweden's website have the designation "Official Statistics of Sweden" on each table.

-A review on publishing has been done for the other statistical agencies.
-Four agencies publish all their official statistics on Statistics Sweden's website and thereby fulfil the requirement of using the designation or the symbol.
-Fourteen agencies publish some or all their statistics in the Statistical Database and 13 of the agencies publish some or all their products in the series Statistical Reports and thus fulfil the requirement for that part of their statistics.
+A review of publishing has also been done for the other statistical agencies.
+Two agencies publish all their official statistics on Statistics Sweden's website and thereby fulfil the requirement of using the designation or the logo.
+13 agencies publish some or all of their statistics in the Statistical Database, and 9 agencies publish some or all their products in the series Statistical Reports and thus fulfil the requirement for that part of their statistics.